ankith26/My-PyChess/README.md

 ## How to customise the game Using Preferences

 - In the main game menu(You see this after running main.py), click preferences.
-- Here you have 4 settings(more coming soon)
+- Here you have 4 settings(more coming soon).
-1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better)
+1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better).
-2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)
+2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)(a placeholder for future).
-3) SlideShow: When this is True, it will show a slideshow of images on main menu(recommended to be True always, look better)
+3) SlideShow: When this is True, it will show a slideshow of images on main menu (recommended to be True always, look better).
-4) Show moves: When this is True, it will show all legal move options for a selected piece during gameplay(recommended to be True, highly helpful for beginners(my favourite))
+4) Show moves: When this is True, it will show all legal move options for a selected piece during gameplay(recommended to be True, highly helpful for beginners (my favouritef feature)).
+5) Undo: When this is True, it allows users to undo(recommended to be True)(a placeholder for future).
--You can also open preferences.txt and edit the file there(not recommended to do unless you know what you are doing, it might spoil the app)
+-You can also open preferences.txt and edit the file there (not recommended to do unless you know what you are doing, it might spoil the app).

 ## What's New in this Version(2.1)
 - The upgrade optimised the game even further, fixing a bug.
 - When you click a piece, it shows all the available spaces it can go.
-- The upgrade added a new preference Menu where you can customise some game features(read the note above)
+- The upgrade added a new preference Menu where you can customise some game features (read the note above).
 - The upgrade adds background animations on the home menu.

 ## What's New in Version 2.0